-To ensure the overall aesthetic quality of the property and the natural environment, the visual impact of utili-
+To ensure the overall aesthetic quality of the property and the natural environment, the visual impact of utilities and equipment should be minimized by the following:

-- 2. Where feasible, transformers, utility pads, cable TV, and telephone boxes shall be located out of view from public rights-of-way or visually screened with vegetation, fences, or walls.
-Screening shall be designed to allow for access to utility facilities. - 3.
-All screening and vegetation surrounding ground-mounted transformers and utility pads are to allow 10 feet of clearance in front of the equipment door and 5-6 feet of clearance on the remaining three sides for safe operation, maintenance, and repair purposes.
-Refer to PNM Electric Service Guide at www.pnm.com for specifications. - 4.
-Developers shall contact PNM's New Service Delivery Department to coordinate electric service to avoid potential delays in meeting in-service target dates.
-Any existing or proposed public utility easements shall be indicated on subsequent Site Plan utility sheets.
-PNM's standard for electric distribution public utility easements is 10 feet in order to ensure adequate and safe clearances. - 5.
-When an above-ground backflow prevention device is required by the City of Albuquerque, the heated enclosure shall be constructed of materials compatible with the architectural materials used as the main elements of the building.
-If pre-fabricated fiberglass enclosures are used, they shall be appropriately screened from view by walls and/or landscaping. - 6.
-Alleys and interior parking courts may be used for dry utilities and sewer, wherever practical. - 7.
-All roof-mounted equipment shall be screened from public view by materials of the same nature as the basic materials of the building. - 8.
+- 1. On-site utilities, including electrical, telephone, and communication wires and equipment shall be installed and maintained underground. - 2.
+Where feasible, transformers, utility pads, cable TV, and telephone boxes shall be located out of view trom public rights-ot-way or visually screened with vegetation, fences, or walls.
+Screening shall be designed to allow for access to utility facilities.
+3. All screening and vegetation surrounding ground-mounted transformers and utility pads are to allow - 10 feet of clearance in front of the equipment door and 5-6 feet of clearance on the remaining three sides for safe operation, maintenance, and repair purposes.
+Refer to PNM Electric Service Guide at www.pnm.com for specifications.
+4. Developers shall contact PNM's New Service Delivery Department to coordinate electric service to - ments shall be indicated on subsequent Site Plan utility sheets.
+PNM's standard for electric distribution public utility easements is 10 feet in order to ensure adequate and safe clearances.
+5. When an above-ground backflow prevention device is required by the City of Albuquerque, the heated enclosure shall be constructed of materials compatible with the architectural materials used as the main elements of the building.
+If pre-fabricated fiberglass enclosures are used, they shall be appropriavoid potential delays in meeting in-service target dates.
+Any existing or proposed public utility easeately screened from view by walls and/or landscaping.

+6. Alleys and interior parking courts may be used for dry utilities and sewer, wherever practical.

+- 7. All roof-mounted equipment shall be screened from public view by materials of the same nature as the basic materials of the building. - 8.
 Freestanding cellular antenna and cell towers are prohibited.
 Antennas shall be integrated with buildings, light poles, existing utility structures and other public facilities.